 Unless you are putting this wall scroll near the exit of your store or restaurant to thank customers for coming, it is a bit of an odd selection.
 A gift of thanks to another person should be a more personal selection with more meaning than a simple thank you.
 Although common to write xie xie inside a card or letter of thanks.

-Technically, this can be pronounced in Japanese, but in Japan, it’s still the Chinese way to say thank you.
+Technically, this can be pronounced in Japanese but in Japan, it’s still the Chinese way to say thank you.
 It’s like an English speaker saying "gracias" (Spanish word for thank you).

-The scroll that I am holding in this picture is a "medium size"
+The wall scroll that Sandy is holding in this picture is a "large size"

 single-character wall scroll.

-(We also offer custom wall scrolls in small, medium, and an even-larger jumbo size.
+We also offer custom wall scrolls in small, medium, and an even-larger jumbo size.

 Professional calligraphers are getting to be hard to find these days.